pau1a/Transcrypt/main.md

 Finally, this section codifies our trust guarantees and IP boundary.
 Privacy is engineered by design (data minimisation, tenant isolation, short-lived tokens, local caching that’s optional and encrypted in “Secure Device Mode”), and AI is constrained to build-time with redaction, citation requirements, and human review.
 We define what is proprietary (rule-pack curation, prioritisation heuristics, templates, admin tools, connector scaffolds) and what remains standardised (REST/JSON, webhooks, JSON/JSON-LD exports, identity flows).
 We set measurable targets—time-to-first-report ≤ 60 minutes, ≥ 80% of failing/partial findings bound to evidence within 14 days, ≥ 95% sync success within 2 minutes of reconnect—and we make verification first-class (downloadable traces, re-execution procedure, public status/changelog).
 In short: clear data contracts, deterministic intelligence, automation that earns trust, and a crisp delineation between open interfaces and protected craft.

 ### 5.1 Data Flow Architecture (v1)
 Input (guided forms/uploads) → Validation → Evidence Vault (tenant-encrypted) → Rules Engine (CE checks) → Insights/Reports.
 No cross-tenant processing.
 All AI calls are stateless inference with minimal PII footprint.

+> **Framework Agnostic Design:**
+> Data ingestion, evidence storage, and rules execution reference control-pack metadata, not hard-coded UK criteria.
+> This allows new jurisdictions or standards to be loaded as configuration rather than forked code.

 ### 5.2 Machine Learning and AI Components (v1)
 - **Extraction:** classify uploads (policy vs invoice vs screenshot), extract dates/covers.